5 Top Home Seller Fears in 2026 (and How to Overcome Them)

 In reality, today’s sellers have more flexibility than ever.
 Your options may include:

-HomeLight’s Buy Before You Sell program lets you unlock the equity in your current home to streamline the entire buy-sell process.
+A buy-before-you-sell program lets you unlock equity in your current home, streamlining the entire buy-sell process.
 You can make a strong, non-contingent offer on your new home and only move once.
-Watch this short video to learn more.

 “Many sellers find using a buy before you sell option is the easiest way to make a move that fits their goals for buying and selling a home in our current market,” says Ann Adams, a top agent in Chandler, Arizona.
 “Better homes are available to pick from now, too, so you can find what you really want.”